 top of page

-NATIONAL RENTAL RELIEF PROGRAM (NRRP)
+NATIONAL RELIEF PROGRAM (NRP)

-NRRP helps with the application submission process to ensure that applications submitted are in full compliance.
+NRP helps with the application submission process to ensure that applications submitted are in full compliance.
 In 2020, tenants' applications were denied for the simplest things, such as failure to upload documents, not responding promptly to case managers, and missing interviews.
-NRRP is a community partner that works with Attorneys, Landlords, Courts, and Funding Agencies across the U.S. to help reduce the homeless crisis that is currently happening in 2025 due to a lack of guidance and understanding of the eviction crisis and the consequences of what is happening to the tenant once they have been evicted.
-60% of Tenants who were evicted report that it is difficult to rent anywhere in the U.S. In 2022, NRRP began helping Tenants seal evictions that are currently on their record and resolving negative credit reports to help gain a fresh start.
-Once you are enrolled in the NRRP, you may request a referral for the FRESH CREDIT PROGRAM
+NRP is a community partner that works with Attorneys, Landlords, Courts, and Funding Agencies across the U.S. to help reduce the homeless crisis that is currently happening in 2025 due to a lack of guidance and understanding of the eviction crisis and the consequences of what is happening to the tenant once they have been evicted.
+60% of Tenants who were evicted report that it is difficult to rent anywhere in the U.S. In 2022, NRP began helping Tenants seal evictions that are currently on their record and resolving negative credit reports to help them gain a fresh start.
+Once you are enrolled in the NRP, you may request a referral for the FRESH CREDIT PROGRAM

-There is a non-refundable fee of $75.00 that will be billed to you upon enrollment.
+There is a non-refundable fee of $125.00 that will be billed to you upon enrollment.

-NRRP is a proud supporter of the Eviction Diversion Program (EDP), a collaborative effort to help tenants facing eviction maintain stable housing.
+NRP is a proud supporter of the Eviction Diversion Program (EDP), a collaborative effort to help tenants facing eviction maintain stable housing.

 The EDP is a joint effort between the court, county, and community partners.
 It's designed to help tenants, landlords, and the community by: